mightyoctopus/bank-account-detector/README.md

-Creating a `README.md` file for your GitHub repository is an essential step in documenting your project.
-A well-written README provides a clear and comprehensive introduction to your project, helping users understand its purpose, how to use it, and other important information.

-Here’s a template you can follow, tailored to the code you've shared:

----

 # Bank Account Detector

 This project is a TypeScript utility that converts text into numerical codes and checks if the resulting number sequence resembles a potential bank account number.
 It includes functions to convert alphabetic characters to numerical representations and verify if the converted string consists solely of digits with specific length constraints.